Zippycz3ch/MMM-PID/README.md

 ```

 - shows departures and time left from departure from selected stop or node and their end station
+- departures time are calculated by position of the vehicle by PID, this is not time table but live data
 - stop is single stop
 - node is two or more spots that share same name and location